- Sprinkler Systems

 Who hasn't had a leak at one time or another?

 Leaks in the bathroom and kitchen are common.
 What shouldn't be common is allowing leaks to go undetected or unrepaired.
 A small leak, about the size of the head of a pin, dripping at one drop per second can add up to 7 gallons a day.
 A big leak, the kind most often associated with a toilet malfunction, can waste 200 gallons or more per day.
 Knowing where to look for leaks can help cut water waste.
 Why wait to be surprised by abnormally high water use when checking for leaks is so easy?
-Here's where some of the more common leaks are found:
+Use our "Locating Leaks 101" slideshow or the information below for help.

 The trouble with leaking toilets is you don't always hear them leaking.
 Slow, silent toilet leaks are quite common.
 Checking regularly for toilet leaks is not a part of most people's normal routine, but it should be.
 We recommend checking quarterly for toilet leaks.
 The fastest way to check for a toilet leak is to put a couple of drops of dark food coloring in the toilet tank.
 Remember, don't flush the toilet during this test.